SabeloMkhwanzi/TenderSwap/README.md

 - Website: [uniswap.io](https://uniswap.io/)

-### Please NOTE this Project is a Hackathon build for experiment on Filecoin FEVM - NOT FOR REAL ASSETS
+### Please NOTE this Project is a Hackathon build for experiment on Filecoin FEVM - NOT FOR REAL ASSETS UITILIZATION

 ### Project mission